macbre/phantomas/README.md

 > Metrics listed below are generated after the full page load

 * globalVariables: number of JS globals variables
+* globalVariablesFalsy: number of JS global variables that cast to false
 * bodyHTMLSize: the size of body tag content (``document.body.innerHTML.length``)
 * commentsSize: the size of HTML comments on the page
 * hiddenContentSize: the size of content of hidden elements on the page (with CSS ``display: none``)